Wishing you knew more about Aboriginal culture? Search no more.

 - Percentage of Aboriginal parents who could not name a usual doctor.
 Same rate for non-Aboriginal parents: 10% .

 - Number of Aboriginal midwives in Australia in 2015 (about 1% of the total midwifery workforce)

 For many Aboriginal people being in a sterile hospital environment conjures up memories of racism and mistreatment.
-Many Aboriginal people have a lot of mistrust towards the existing health system due to the history of mainstream services in their lives.
+Many Aboriginal people have a lot of mistrust towards the existing health system due to their past and present experiences with mainstream services.

-Many members of the Stolen Generations choose not to see a white doctor or only when their condition has severely deteriorated.
-For example, only 67 Aboriginal adult health checks were performed in an area in Queensland with more than 12,000 Aboriginal residents .
+Many members of the Stolen Generations are "deeply traumatised" and choose not to see a white doctor or only when their condition has severely deteriorated.
+For example, only 67 Aboriginal adult health checks were performed in an area in Queensland with more than 12,000 Aboriginal residents.
 Less than 0.6% had their health checks done.

 Aboriginal people don't trust non-Aboriginal nurses and midwives because they were integral to the policies that created the Stolen Generations.

 Alice Smith, a Punjima woman from Western Australia, remembers: "I didn't want to have my kids in hospital because the doctor is a man.
 Out in the bush you don't have anyone.
 The mother got to sit down by herself, and a woman is there just to help… None of the women used to go to the hospital.
 I used to have bush medicine all the time.
 If they get sick we know what tree to get, and to boil it or whatever we needed to do… I grew up in the bush and never had a tablet to fix me."

 For a medical environment to work for Aboriginal people it needs to overcome the barriers they perceive.
 Offering flexible and culturally appropriate care is vital.
 Good solutions include: